cljoly/.github/CONTRIBUTING.md

 ### Dependencies

 As much as possible, I limit the number of dependencies used in my projects.
+Dependencies provide a short term win, by relying on someone else’s expertise and implementation to solve a particular problem.
+But there are two main long-term costs:
+1. [ongoing maintenance][build_it_yourself], where one has to spend more and more time just updating an ever expanding tree of dependencies.
+1. security risks: both in terms of making sure every dependency and transitive dependency is not a malware in disguise, especially as the authors change.

 Please avoid introducing new dependencies in your PRs if possible.
-The fewer dependencies, the better.
-The dependencies actually included should be relatively popular and from trusted authors, as I can’t audit any of them.
+If you do, please outline why you think it’s a worthy trade off.

 ## Delegating Trust